-Nicole Scherzinger Teases Followers In A Silk Robe: ‘Just For You’
+Nicole Scherzinger Teases Followers In A Silk Robe: 'Just For You'

 "You are literally glowing in this photo," a third follower commented.

-The comments section also filled up with hundreds of emoji which included the heart-eyed smiley face, white heart, and the crown as her supporters called her a “queen,”
+The comments section also filled up with hundreds of emoji, including the heart-eyed smiley face, white heart, and the crown as her supporters called her a "queen."